Martyrs of Otranto: History

 Painting in the Cathedral of Naples depicting the artist's conception of the massacre of Otranto citizens by the Ottomans in 1480.
+Antonio Primaldo's headless body remains standing despite a Turk's effort to push it over.

-On 28 July 1480, an Ottoman force, which was commanded by Gedik Ahmed Pasha, consisting of 90 galleys, 40 galiots and other ships and carrying a total of around 150 crew and 18,000 troops, landed beneath the walls of Otranto.
-The city strongly resisted the Ottoman assaults, but the garrison was unable to withstand the bombardment for long.
-The garrison and all of the townsfolk thus abandoned the main part of the city on 29 July and retreated into the citadel, and the Ottomans began bombarding the neighboring houses.
+On 28 July 1480, an Ottoman force under Gedik Ahmed Pasha, 130 ships landed 18,000 troops beneath the walls of Otranto.
+Thought it strongly resisted the Ottoman assaults, the city garrison was beaten down by the Ottoman cannon.

-According to accounts of the story chronicled by Giovanni Laggetto and Saverio de Marco, the Ottomans promised clemency if the city capitulated but were informed that it would never surrender.
-A second Ottoman messenger was sent to repeat the offer but "was slain with arrows and an Otranto guardsman flung the keys of the city into the sea".
-The Ottoman artillery then resumed its bombardment.
+The next day, the defenders and townsfolk retreated into the citadel, which was again bombarded.
+According to the chroniclers Giovanni Laggetto and Saverio de Marco, the invaders promised clemency if the city capitulated, but were met with defiance.
+A second Ottoman messenger "was slain with arrows and an Otranto guardsman flung the keys of the city into the sea".
+The bombardment resumed.

-A messenger was dispatched to beseech King Ferdinand I of Naples for assistance, but most of the Aragonese militias were already committed in Tuscany.
+The townsfolk sent for help from King Ferdinand I of Naples, but most of his Aragonese militias were already committed in Tuscany.
 "Nearly seven eighths (350) of Otranto's militia slipped over the city walls and fled".
-The remaining fifty soldiers fought alongside the citizenry and dumped boiling oil and water onto the Ottomans who were trying to scale the ramparts between the cannonades.
+The remaining fifty soldiers fought alongside the citizenry and dumped boiling oil and water onto the Ottomans scaling the ramparts between the cannonades.

-The citadel fell after a 15-day siege on August 12.
-After the walls had been breached, the Ottomans began fighting their way through the town.
-Upon reaching the cathedral, "they found Archbishop Stefano Agricolo, fully vested and crucifix in hand", who was awaiting them with Count Francesco Largo.
+The citadel fell on August 12 after a 15-day siege.
+Once the walls had been breached, the Ottomans fought their way in.
+In the cathedral, "they found Archbishop Stefano Agricolo, fully vested and crucifix in hand", awaiting them with Count Francesco Largo.
 "The archbishop was beheaded before the altar, his companions were sawn in half, and their accompanying priests were all murdered".
 After desecrating the cathedral, the Ottomans gathered the women and older children to be sold into Albanian slavery.
 Men over 15, small children and infants were slain.

 According to some historical accounts, a total of 12,000 were killed and 5,000 enslaved, including victims from the territories of the Salentine Peninsula around the city.